PoemHunter.com

-Pride and Wallet by Herbert Nehrlich
+Pride And Wallet Poem by Herbert Nehrlich

-Pride and Wallet
+Pride And Wallet

 Imposing though the tower was,